The

 • WearOS/WatchOS: I had a user request for Apple Watch integration.

-Monetization: I want to keep the core timer free forever, but I can create a "premium" timer app with additional features.
+• Monetization: Keep the core timer free forever, with a “premium” tier for additional features.